Miraj13123/cpp-default/README.md

-if you wanna use gcc or g++ if they are already installed and added to environment variable path Then replace all clang++ to gcc or g++ inside all these .bat and .sh files carefully Then it will use gcc or g++ instead.
+if you wanna use gcc or g++ if they are already installed and added to environment variable path Then replace all "clang++" to "gcc" or "g++" inside all these ".bat" and ".sh" files carefully Then it will use gcc or g++ instead.